 Actinomycosis is a rare subacute or chronic bacterial infection that causes both suppurative and granulomatous inflammation.
-Characteristics include localised swelling with suppuration, abscess formation, fibrosis and sinus drainage of pus containing 'sulphur granules'.
+Characteristics include localised swelling with suppuration, abscess formation, fibrosis and sinus drainage of pus containing 'sulfur granules'.

 Actinomycetes are normal colonising organisms of the oral cavity and may also be present in the lower gastrointestinal and genitourinary tracts.
 They should be considered facultatively pathogenic commensals, requiring a break in the mucous membranes or devitalised tissue to invade deeper body structures and cause illness.